PerSARption/DICDet/README.md

-# DICDet: One Size Doesn't Fit All: Divide-and-Conquer Detector for UAV Images
+# One Size Doesn't Fit All: Divide-and-Conquer Detector for UAV Images

 [Paper]() |